ratio91/bitwarden_rs-docker-compose/README.md

 # bitwarden_rs-docker-compose
-a sample configuration of `bitwarden_rs` I use daily
+a sample configuration of `bitwarden_rs`, a seld-hosted password manager I use daily

 ## prerequisites